Cha Ca Thang Long Recipe Vietnamese Grilled Fish Turmeric

 About 4 Servings

-• 1/4 teaspoon galangal powder (if not available at your Asian market, substitute ginger powder) • 1 teaspoon of minced garlic
+• 1/4 teaspoon galangal / or powder (if not available at your Asian market, substitute ginger powder) • 1 teaspoon of minced garlic

-Accompaniments • 1 large red onion, sliced • 1 cup of green onion cut about 1.5 inch segments • 1 bunch of fresh dill coarsely chopped (thick stems removed) • 1/4 cup of dry roasted peanuts, coarsely crushed • Pickled Carrots and Daikon, sliced • 12 oz. bag of vermicelli noodles (boiled and drained) • Fresh mints (rau thom), perilla (tia to), lettuce, Vietnamese balm (kinh gioi) • Black sesame rice cracker (banh da)
+Accompaniments • 1 large onion, sliced • 1 cup of green onion cut about 1.5 inch segments • 1 bunch of fresh dill coarsely chopped (thick stems removed) • 1/4 cup of dry roasted peanuts, coarsely crushed • Pickled Carrots and Daikon, sliced • 12 oz. bag of vermicelli noodles (boiled and drained) • Fresh mints (rau thom), perilla (tia to), lettuce, Vietnamese balm (kinh gioi) • Black sesame rice cracker (banh da)

 Fermented Anchovy Sauce

 • juice from 3 limes

 • 1 teaspoon of mam ruoc (fine shrimp paste)

 • 1 teaspoon of chopped red chili or chili garlic paste

 Traditionally this dish is dressed with a fermented shrimp paste sauce.
 The sauce is more pungent (strong smell) than fish sauce, but is prepared similar to nuoc mam dipping sauce.
 First start with the lime, sugar, and water making a bland lime-ade, then slowly add the shrimp paste, mix well and taste and adjust according to taste.
 The shrimp paste is much stronger then fish sauce so start small and slow.
 If you don't care for this sauce and prefer nuoc mam dipping sauce, that's not a problem at all.

 Salad for Wrapping